ivov/monotax/README.md

 };
 ```

-The dashboard borrows from [Material UI](https://material-ui.com/) icons and components, located at `client/src/mdr`, to display data in colorful boxes, animated charts and tabbed tables.
+The dashboard borrows from [Material UI](https://material-ui.com/) icons and Material React components, to display data in colorful boxes, animated charts and tabbed tables.
+Material React components must be placed at `client/src/mdr` and are not included in this repo.

 <p align="center">
     <img src="demo/line-graph.gif">